Can You Still Get Cavities With Veneers?

 Call us on 0208 616 0590 or email us at [email protected] to book an appointment.

 Dental veneers have become one of the most popular cosmetic dentistry treatments lately.
 They are usually very popular with men and women in London wanting to improve their appearance of their teeth and restore their confidence.
 At Whites Dental, our cosmetic dentists can help to create a beautiful natural looking smile for you.
+We offer a full range of cosmetic dentistry procedures in London Waterloo and London Bridge, such as tooth whitening, porcelain and composite veneers, composite bonding and smile alignment.

 What is a dental veneer?

-Dental veneer is a thin layer of porcelain made to fit over the front surface of a tooth, like a false fingernail fits over a nail to re-create the natural look of teeth, while also providing strength and resilience comparable to enamel.
+Dental veneers is a thin layer of porcelain made to fit over the front surface of a tooth, like a false fingernail fits over a nail to re-create the natural look of teeth, while also providing strength and resilience comparable to enamel.
 Occasionally a natural-colour ‘composite’ material is used instead of porcelain.
 Veneers are often used to fix stained, chipped, worn down, misaligned, or unevenly spaced teeth.
 The porcelain is also very durable, and invulnerable to cavities.
 But does that mean that the teeth beneath the veneers will always remain healthy and decay-free?
 Not necessarily.
 In this article, we will discuss why teeth under veneers are still susceptible to cavities and how you can protect them.

 Veneers and Cavities